Surgery to remove pancreatic cancer

 Pylorus preserving pancreaticoduodenectomy (PPPD)

 This is done for cancer in the body and tail of the pancreas.
-The lower end of the pancreas is removed as well as your spleen.
+The tail of the pancreas is removed as well as your spleen.

 Spleen-preserving distal pancreatectomy

-This is when the lower end of the pancreas is removed but the spleen is left intact.
+This is when the tail of the pancreas is removed but the spleen is left intact.

 Pancreatic surgery is normally done in the National Surgical Centre for Pancreatic Cancer which is St. Vincent’s University Hospital in Dublin or in The Mercy University Hospital in Cork